Ravenneo/Scripts/README.md

 # Scripts
-This repository is a collection of Python/Biopython based scripts written with a specific scientific problem in mind
+This repository is a collection of Python/Biopython based scripts written with a specific scientific problem/need in mind

 Please remember that these scripts were written by a self-taught beginner,you're welcome to use them but  use with caution!